Invariant manifolds of homoclinic orbits and the dynamical consequences of a super-homoclinic: A case study in (mathbb{R}^4) with (mathbb{Z}_2)-symmetry and integral of motion: Introduction

 In this case, to have interesting behavior, we need degeneracies or symmetries.
 It was shown in \cite{ShilnikovDimaSuperhomoclinic1997} (based on an earlier work \cite{EleonskiiKulagin1989}) that symmetries can lead to the emergence of the so-called super-homoclinic orbits which, in turn, serve as limits of infinite series of multi-pulse homoclinic loops.
 Namely, as shown in \cite{ShilnikovDimaSuperhomoclinic1997,DimaMultipulse2001}, in certain situations, the homoclinic loops or bunches of homoclinic loops can have stable or unstable invariant manifolds; the super-homoclinics correspond to the intersection of these manifolds.

 In the non-conservative setting, super-homoclinic orbits and the non-trivial dynamics associated with them were discovered and studied by Homburg \cite{Homburg1996memoirs}.
 Eleonsky et al. \cite{EleonskiiKulagin1989} spotted super-homoclinic orbits in the numerical investigation of an electromagnetic field in a nonlinear medium.
-Barrientos et al. \cite{Rodrigues2019} studied the super-homoclinics as the orbits that are homoclinic to a network of homoclinic orbits in the context of reversible systems.
+Barrientos et al. \cite{Rodrigues2019} found super-homoclinics near a homoclinic loop to a saddle-focus in the context of reversible systems, similar to the structure described for the Hamiltonian case by Belyakov and Shilnikov in \cite{BelyakovShilnikov1990}.
 Chawanya and Ashwin \cite{Ashwin2010} built an example of a heteroclinic network that possesses a super-homoclinic in the sense of an orbit which connects sub-networks.
-In a broader sense, as \cite{Rodrigues2019} and \cite{Ashwin2010} suggest, super-homoclinic orbits may potentially appear in heteroclinic networks, especially if the network undergoes a chaotic behavior (see e.g. \cite{NajafiDuartePeixe2020}).
+In general, super-homoclinic orbits may potentially appear in heteroclinic networks, especially if the network undergoes a chaotic behavior, see e.g. \cite{NajafiDuartePeixe2020}.

 In this paper, we consider the simplest case of \(\mathbb{Z}_{2}\)-symmetry which results in the emergence of stable and unstable invariant manifolds for homoclinic loops, enabling the creation of super-homoclinic orbits, and describe the multi-pulse homoclinics associated to them.